-- A primary care physician (PCP) who you see for routine check-ups, physicals, colds and flu.
+- A primary care provider (PCP) who you see for routine check-ups, physicals, colds and flu.
 Your PCP will refer you to a specialist for more serious illnesses.

-Your PCP is listed on the front of your Blue Cross and Blue Shield of Texas (BCBSTX) member ID card or you can find it when you log in to your Blue Access for MembersSM account.
+If you're a member, you can find your PCP or your medical group listed on the front of your Blue Cross and Blue Shield of Texas member ID card or by logging in to Blue Access for MembersSM.

-You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.
+Of course!
+You can change your PCP or medical group/IPA at any time unless you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

-Call BCBSTX Customer Service at the number listed on your BCBSTX member ID card.
+- To change to a different medical group: call the Customer Service number on your BCBSTX member ID card.

 HMO health plans are designed to control costs through preventive health care that helps you avoid serious and costly health problems.
 Your costs are also kept low because the doctors and hospitals in the HMO provider network agree to offer their services at a set price.